How SaaS Explainer Videos Are Made: Inside Our Storyboarding Process

 • Final Delivery: Organize everything frame by frame with clear annotations for the animation team.

 This process ensures every stakeholder, from writers to designers and animators, stays aligned on the visual vision before production begins on your SaaS product videos.
+For teams planning projects, understanding how long it takes to produce a customized explainer video helps set realistic expectations for the storyboarding phase and overall timeline.

 How Storyboarding Helps SaaS Brands Stand Out Visually